How To Find The Best OB/GYN For Female Reproductive Health

 Three: ask about menopause treatment options

 Menopause has a whole range of symptoms and challenges, and a single therapy may not entirely resolve all the discomforts.
-You want a doc with both a broad range of information and also an open mind for menopause treatment options.
+You want a doc with both a broad range of information and also an open mind about options for menopause treatment.

 “Ask them how they evaluate alternative and complementary therapies and how you should navigate them.
 Most MD practitioners will not prescribe them, but they should be familiar and able to talk about safe and unsafe options.
 They should definitely know about possible interactions.
 If you’re already taking any alternative therapies, never hide them, as they impact your traditional medical care.
 Even if you’re taking ‘natural’ and ‘harmless’ herbs, they can interact with medications.”